bmj2728/HostServiceTest/README.md

 **Chunk Size Guidelines:**

-The `FileRead` operation requires a chunk size parameter with the following constraints:
+The `FileReader` operation requires a chunk size parameter with the following constraints:

 - **Minimum: 8KB (8,192 bytes)** - Enforced to avoid excessive overhead and align with common buffer/block sizes
 - **Maximum: ~3.81MB (4,000,000 bytes)** - gRPC enforces a 4MB message limit; this leaves room for message overhead